vfxgb/MDMAD/README.md

 **SAbDab Dataset:**
 - Download protein structures from the [SAbDab archive](https://opig.stats.ox.ac.uk/webapps/newsabdab/sabdab/archive/all/)
 - Extract `all_structures.zip` into the `data` folder
-- The `data` folder includes a snapshot of the dataset index (`sabdab_summary_all.tsv`)
+- Use the .tsv in the `data` folder
-- You can replace it with the [latest version](https://opig.stats.ox.ac.uk/webapps/newsabdab/sabdab/summary/all/) if needed

 **Model Weights:**
 Trained model weights are available for download.